TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/BestPractises/NamingConventions.rst

 Conversions, such as underscore to UpperCamelCase or conversions to lowercase may be applied in this process.

-Examples (from TYPO3 core extennsions):
+Examples (from TYPO3 Core extensions):

 *  web_info
 *  web_FormFormbuilder